pascalhabluetzel/Type_localities_Bolivian_fishes/README.md

 ## 1820's: Joseph Barclay Pentland

 Collections were made by Joseph Barclay Pentland while he was British consul-general in Bolivia from 1836 to 1839.
 Specimens of one Trichomycterus and four Orestias species were sent or brought directly to Valenciennes, who  hastily announced the discovery (Valenciennes 1839a, 1839b) and published the species descriptions a few years later (Valenciennes 1846).
-It seems that no record was kept on the exact location and date of the collections (Bertin & Estève 1950).
+It seems that no record was kept on the exact location and date of the collection of Trichomycterus barbatula (Bertin & Estève 1950a).
+Syntype of O. humboldti is from Guaichu (Peru) (Bertin & Estève 1950b).

 ## 1840's: Hugh Algernon Weddell